OlivierZal/com.melcloud.extension/README.md

 -   Because it's better for your heat pumps.
 -   Because it's better for your health.
 -   Because it's better for the environment.

+Prerequisites:

+-   Have installed the MECloud application.
+-   Have installed a Homey app that returns the outdoor temperature.